paydunk/authorize-net/README.md

 Request API access and register applications at https://developers.paydunk.com.
 Check in the Applications tab to view all of your apps.
 You'll see each of your apps are given an App ID and App Secret.

-Along with the front-end plugin (found here: https://github.com/paydunk/front-end-plugin), use these files to get started quikly with Paydunk & Authorize.net!
+Along with the front-end plugin (found here: https://github.com/paydunk/front-end-plugin), use these files to get started quickly with Paydunk & Authorize.net!